Crane Hydraulic Systems

 - Simple design: Bear-Loc®'s sophisticated engineering results in the most reliable locking device with the fewest components or moving parts.
 We designed them to optimize reliability and reduce the amount of preventive maintenance needed.

-- Infinite-position locking: Part of what makes Bear-Loc® systems so popular is how the sleeve's locking section can engage the cylinder rod at any point in the stroke.
+- Infinite-position and bidirectional locking: Part of what makes Bear-Loc® systems so popular is how the sleeve's locking section can engage the cylinder rod at any point in the stroke.
 This infinite-position locking expands performance capability.
+The lock can unlock and move either direction instantly.

 - Automatic locking: Whether hydraulic pressure change or loss is planned or unplanned during operation, you can trust Bear-Loc® to lock automatically.
 The lock prevents movement and protects workers on your job site from injuries.
 As a result, you can think of it as the safest, most versatile option available for your hydraulic system locking and load-holding needs.